 Replacement Oxygen Cylinders for Invacare Homefill

 These preowned and tested oxygen cylinders are used exclusively for the Invacare Homefill tank filling system.
 We have many sizes available.
 These cylinders will require that you use your own regulator/conserver, or purchase one from us.
-They provide oxygen at the following settings:

 3"W x 8.25"H